y0gi44/Domoticz-Botvac-Plugin/README.md

 # Domoticz-Botvac-Plugin
- Domoticz Plugin for Botvac (Neato) Vacuum
+ Domoticz Plugin for Botvac (Neato or vorwerk) Vacuum

- *This plugin uses the [pybotvac](https://github.com/stianaske/pybotvac) library 0.0.19 or later*
+ *This plugin uses the [pybotvac](https://github.com/stianaske/pybotvac) library 0.0.20 or later*

 ## How it works